 Yuppies From Hell (1990) and Sex, Lies and Mutual Funds of the

 Yuppies From Hell in 1992.
 Together the three volumes make a 144 page

 READY TO ORDER?
 SCROLL DOWN OR CLICK HERE.

-A Barbie page from The Barbara Slate Archive
+A Barbie page in Catalog of The Barbara Slate Archive

 Barbie Fashion comics were published

 by Marvel from 1991-96.
 Barbara Slate wrote 65 of the 116 issues, in

 which Barbie could be and do almost anything, setting an empowering

 role model.
 In one issue she teaches bookbinding at the Center for